shadow-robot/modular_benchmarking_documentation/docs/user_guide/2_configuring_the_framework.md

 * ```generated_state_machine_name```: Name of the file containing the generated state machine (should end with *.py*). **Not used** if `state_machine_to_load` is not empty.

-Modifying the parameters in the configuration file and in the launch file allows to set up the robot (and its environment) so they can be used by the framework.
-Having new states and new *task constructor scripts* allow to create different use cases in a modular way without requiring an extensive knowledge about state machines.
+Modifying the parameters in the configuration file and in the launch file allows setting up the robot (and its environment) so they can be used by the framework.
+Having new states and new *task constructor scripts* allow creating different use cases in a flexible way without requiring an extensive knowledge about state machines.
 With all these options, we believe that you can configure the framework to fit your needs.
-If not, you can have a closer look to the [core](???) and try to modify it.
+If not, you can have a closer look to the [core](./5_framework_core.md) and try to modify it.